-An important feature to take advantage of is the opportunity to utilize averaging inherent in the parallel design of the maskless lithography datapath.
-As described in [41], the decoder in Figure 1 is implemented as a parallel array of decoder paths, i.e. multiple blocks are being decoded simultaneously.
+An important feature to take advantage of is the opportunity to utilize averaging inherent in the parallel design of the maskless lithography data path.
+As described in Ref.
+20, the decoder in Fig. 1 is implemented as a parallel array of decoder paths (i.e., multiple blocks are being decoded simultaneously).
 In its simplest form, the communication throughput is evenly divided among the parallel decoder paths.
 However, additional logic, such as packet scheduling, can be implemented to allocate communication throughput to each decoder path based on need.
 As such, a decoder path working on a block with low compression ratio is allocated more communication packets than a decoder path working on a block with high compression ratio.
-The result is that inter-block variations in compression ratio are effectively statistically multiplexed by the number of decoder paths in the system.
+The result is that interblock variations in compression ratio are effectively statistically multiplexed by the number of decoder paths in the system.

 Suppose we have N decoder paths working in parallel on N adjacent blocks in a row.
-In communication order, we form M frames of N blocks per frame, where $MN \ge 116,326$ .
+In communication order, we form M frames of N blocks per frame, where MN \geq 116,326.
 Statistical multiplexing effectively allows us to average the compression ratio over each frame.
-We can then compute the minimum over all frames and denote this value as $C{min,N}$ .
-Note, that by definition $C{min,1} = C{min}$ and $C{min,116,328} = C{avg}$ . $C{min,N}$ , $r{wafer}$ and $r{comm,max}$ are related through this equation: $r{wafer} = r{comm,max} \times C{min,N}/d{wafer}$ .
+We can then compute the minimum over all frames and denote this value as $C{\min,N}$.
+Note that by definition $C{\min,1}=C{\min}$ and $C{\min,116,328}=C{avg}$. $C{\min,N}$, r{wafer} , and $r{comm,max}$ are related through this equation: $r{wafer}=r{comm,max} \times C{\min,N}/d{wafer}$.

-Using different values for N, we compute the $C{min,N}$ and $r{comm,max}$ for Block C4, Metal1, and a target throughput of 60 wafer layers per hour.
-These results are summarized in Table IV.
-In columns are the number of decoder paths N, the minimum frame compression ratio $C{min,N}$ , the maximum board to chip communications throughput $r{comm,max}$ , the wafer throughput $r{wafer}$ , and the number of HT3 links needed to support the communications throughput.
-Clearly, $C{min,N}$ increases as the number of decoder paths N increases.
-At N = 1000, $C{min,N} = 4.9$ which is very close to $C{avg} = 5.2$ , demonstrating the strength of the statistical multiplexing approach.
-The corresponding maximum communication throughput is 1.41 Tb/s which can be met with $\lceil 1.41/0.32 \rceil = 5$ HT3 links.
+Using different values for N, we compute the $C{\min,N}$ and $r{\text{comm,max}}$ for Block C4, Metall, and a target throughput of 60 wafer layers per hour.
+These results are summarized in Table 4.
+In columns are the number of decoder paths N, the minimum frame compression ratio $C{\min,N}$, the maximum board-to-chip communications throughput $r{\text{comm,max}}$, the wafer throughput r{wafer} , and the number of HT3 links needed to support the communications throughput.
+Clearly, $C{\min,N}$ increases as the number of decoder paths N increases.
+At N=1000, $C{\min,N}$ =4.9, which is very close to C{avg} =5.2, demonstrating the strength of the statistical multiplexing approach.
+The corresponding maximum communication throughput is 1.41 Tb/s, which can be met with [1.41/0.32]=5 HT3 links.

-C. Adding buffering to the datapath
+3.3 Adding Buffering to the Datapath

-Another way to smooth the data throughput is to introduce on-chip memory buffer at the output of the communications channel before decompressing the data in Figure 1.
-This buffer absorbs variations in data throughput caused by inter-block variations of compression ratios.
+Another way to smooth the data throughput is to introduce on-chip memory buffer at the output of the communications channel before decompressing the data in Fig. 1.
+This buffer absorbs variations in data throughput caused by interblock variations of compression ratios.
 For blocks with high compression ratios, excess communication throughput is used to fill the buffer.
-For blocks with low compression ratio, data is drained from the buffer to supplement the communication channel.
+For blocks with low compression ratio, data are drained from the buffer to supplement the communication channel.
 Intuitively, the larger the buffer is, the more variations it can absorb, and the lower is the required maximum communication throughput.
 On the other hand, the primary advantage of spending area on a buffer in the first place is to save on chip area devoted to communication.
-Therefore, there is a tradeoff between the area needed by the buffer and the additional area saved by reducing the number of communication links.
+Therefore, there is a trade-off between the area needed by the buffer and the additional area saved by reducing the number of communication links.